ConsenSysMesh/linnia-resources/GAS.md

 - To create a new contract it costs 32,000 gas
 - To save 1 MB to storage (31250 256-bit words) it costs 625000000 gas!

 It is also important to note the units of Ether.
-The smallest unit of either is Wei, where 1000000000000000000 equals 1 Ether.
+The smallest unit of either is Wei, where 1000000000000000000 Wei equal 1 Ether.

 Gas cost varies with the traffic of the network.
 Currently at the time of writing this (8/22/18) - the current gas cost is 3.7 Gwei.
 Where 1 Gwei is one billionth of 1 Ether.
-So for example, to send one transaction at 21000 gas, where each gas cost 3.7 Gwei and at the current ether price of $277 - the transaction costs roughly $0.21.
+So for example, to send one transaction at 21000 gas, where each gas unit costs 3.7 Gwei and at the current ether price of $277 - the transaction will cost roughly $0.21.

 ### Altering Gas Limit

-The gas cost of a transaction, referencing again the transaction we used above ($ from A to B), is automatically estimated in tools like MetaMask.
+The gas limit of a transaction, referencing again the transaction we used above ($ from A to B), is automatically estimated in tools like MetaMask.

 <img src='./assets/gaslimit-normal.png' width='300' height='550'/>